Srlimao/PoeQuerySearch/readme.md

 3. Enable "Developer mode" using the toggle switch.
 4. Click on the "Load unpacked" button and select the extension folder.

+OR Install from chrome extension store when available.

 ## Usage

-1. Open Google Chrome and navigate to a webpage where the extension is intended to work (e.g., https://www.pathofexile.com).
+1. Open Google Chrome and navigate to a webpage where the extension is intended to work (e.g., https://www.pathofexile.com/trade).
+2. Setup your filters and click search.
-2. Click on the extension icon in the toolbar.
+3. Click on the extension icon in the toolbar.
-3. Follow the instructions provided in the popup to generate and display the URL.
-4. Interact with the popup to copy the URL to the clipboard or perform other actions.
+4. Interact with the popup to copy the URL to the clipboard.

 ## Configuration

-If your extension has configurable options, explain how to configure them in this section.
+No configuration needed

 ## Contributing

-Explain how others can contribute to your project.
-Include guidelines for pull requests, issue reporting, and code style.
+ME

 ## License

-Specify the license under which your extension is released.
-For example:

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-Mention any credits or acknowledgments for third-party libraries, resources, or inspirations.
+My friend Stiches came up with a tech to use our personal staches in POE to share items using the Trade website, but for that we needed a faster way to get the query used in the Trade website

 ## Contact

-Provide your contact information (e.g., email) for users or contributors to reach out to you.
+ME